Properties of biodiversity indices that incorporate future extinction risk: Introduction

-In this paper, we generalise concepts that were introduced and studied in \cite{ste07} and \cite{wik18} and which found application in the Zoological Society of London's EDGE2 approach to quantifying biodiversity risk \cite{gum23}.
+In this paper, we generalise the HED and HEDGE scores of \cite{ste07} used in the EDGE2 approach, as well as the network-based extensions of PD introduced in \cite{wik18}.
 Our extensions are in two directions.
 First, we move beyond PD on trees to more general diversity measures for assigning a score to any subset of species.
 Some of these measures (e.g. feature diversity) share the properties that PD has of being submodular and monotone.
 However, these two properties could be overly restrictive.

 For example, submodularity implies that the biodiversity score of a set $S$ of species (denoted $\varphi(S)$) is less than or equal to the sum of the scores of the individual species in $S$ (formally, $\varphi(S) \leq \sum_{x \in S} \varphi(x)$).
 However, if the biodiversity score of $S$ incorporates positive ecological interactions (whereby `the whole is more than the sum of the parts') then this submodularity condition may well be inappropriate.